 Woodhul Wine Bar in Williamsburg is a neighborhood favorite.
 Those on a budget will love the daily happy hour from 5 p.m. to 7:30 p.m.
 The intimate wine bar is also great spot for a date.
 Order a glass of Nero d’Avola Rose and one of the many varieties of petit flatbreads.
 Both the wine and the small plate menu overflow with tasty options.
 This is another wine bar that is also great for non-wine drinkers because it has a large selection of whiskies, beer, and cocktails.

 If you want a good view of the Statue of Liberty without having to shell out the cash for a touristy boat tour around the harbor, head to this incredible winery on a pier in Red Hook.
 The views from the pier are stunning, but the scenic waterfront isn't the only reason you should visit this winery.
 You can relax on the couch with a bottle of wine and a cheese plate at this casual tasting room, or you can opt for a tasting or a tour.
 The tasting room is open daily from 12 p.m. to 6 p.m.
-For $15, you can taste four different Red Hook Wines.
-On Saturday and Sundays at 1 p.m., you can take a free tour if you do a tasting.
+For $18, you can taste four different Red Hook Wines.
+Daily from 12 p.m. to 4 p.m., you can opt for a barrel tasting for $35 per person that includes a tour.
 This is a definite must-visit for wine lovers.

 This Williamsburg wine bar serves Sardinian food and wine.
 Have a glass of Italian wine as you indulge in a meal of Pane Carasau (Sardinian flatbread), salmon tartare, meat and cheese platters, and many other foods.
 This cozy bar is a great place for a date or for a post-shopping dinner.
 Housed in the heart of Williamsburg, it's a great spot to have a bite before a show at Rough Trade or after a day exploring this trendy neighborhood.

 The perfect way to watch the sunset in Brooklyn is sipping wine at Rooftop Reds, the world’s first commercially viable, urban rooftop vineyard.
-This seasonal rooftop vineyard had their first harvest in fall 2017, and will reopen in spring 2018.
+This seasonal rooftop vineyard had their first harvest in fall 2017.
 In addition to being a scenic locale for a drink, Rooftop Red also hosts a myriad of evening activities including a popular weekly film series.
-Just note that you must fill out a form to enter the Brooklyn Navy Yard prior to your visit, so visit the website for the link.
-You will be asked to present the email with your confirmation when you enter the Brooklyn Navy Yard.

 A great wine list and $1 oysters every night make this Williamsburg wine bar a favorite with the locals.
 Centrally located in the heart of Williamsburg, this is a fun place to stop after shopping at the many boutiques that line Bedford Avenue.
 Pinkerton Wine Bar has a selection of affordable bottles of wine if you want to share a bottle with a friend.
 They also have happy hour specials if you're looking to have a pre-dinner glass.
 Known for its affordability, though, you don't have to wait for a happy hour special to enjoy a glass of wine at this neighborhood staple.